bnbsking/Python/vscodeWithConda.md

 + Download VsCode (~96MB) and install

-+ Create an empty folder and open it by VSCode
++ Create an empty folder and open it by VsCode

 [ Minimal: run by terminal and no hints while editing ]